Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 Make sure you have read the [Getting Started](getting-started.md) document.

-As mentioned before, this tutorial assumes that you have already a Cosmos DB SQL API database that can used as playground.
+This tutorial assumes that you have already a [Cosmos DB SQL API database account](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) that can used as playground.

 ## Get the Cosmos DB Account connection string